 Comments clarify, interpret, explain and elaborate on the Rules, and form an integral part of the Standards; for the purpose of these Standards, their application is compulsory.

-Practice Notes offer advice, examples and resolution; their application is not compulsory.
+Practice Notes provide advice on and examples of best practices; their application is not compulsory.

 CODE OF CONDUCT